 Our shorthand for the loss of a prediction of a message will be .

 Cross-entropy loss can be unstable and produce very large gradients when the cooperative networks are doing well in outsmarting the spy generator, to the point where the gradients for outsmarting the spy are greater than the cooperative objective itself.
-This can be fixed by making the adversarial loss linear rather than logistic.
+A bespoke fix is to make the adversarial loss linear rather than logistic.
 You can do this by switching out the cross-entropy-based loss function with (mean absolute error) loss:

 A GAN uses a training dataset as its source of ground truth, but we're using the symbols generated from .
 This makes our "dataset" differentiable.